-Three months ended November 30,
+Three months end Three months ended November 30,

 2022 2021

 \$ \$

 US dollar vs Canadian dollar 1.3489 1.2559

-FISCAL 2023 REVISED FINANCIAL GUIDELINES 9.
+9. FISCAL 2023 REVISED FINANCIAL GUIDELINES

-The following section contains forward-looking statements concerning the business outlook for Cogeco Communications.
-For a description of risk factors that could cause actual results to differ materially from what Cogeco Communications expects, please refer to the "Uncertainties and main risk factors" section of the current MD&A and of the Corporation's 2022 annual MD&A.
+The following section contains forward-looking statements concerning the business outlook for Cogeco and Cogeco Communications.
+For a description of risk factors that could cause actual results to differ materially from what Cogeco and Cogeco Communications expect, please refer to the "Uncertainties and main risk factors" section of the Corporation's current MD&A and 2022 annual MD&A, and Cogeco Communications' fiscal 2023 first-quarter and 2022 annual MD&A.

-Cogeco Communications has revised its fiscal 2023 financial guidelines as issued on July 13, 2022 for revenue, adjusted EBITDA, net capital expenditures and capital intensity.
-Free cash flow projections remain the same as previously disclosed.
-The Corporation expects a reduction in revenue growth rates, driven by a lower customer base than expected in Ohio, and to a lesser extent, by the current economic conditions which are impacting customers' discretionary spending, especially for the Corporation's entry-level services, and by increasing competition.
-The Corporation has initiated several cost optimization initiatives in order to minimize the revenue impact on adjusted EBITDA, and with a prudent cash management strategy, net capital expenditures are expected to be lower than under the previous financial guidelines.
+Cogeco and Cogeco Communications have revised their fiscal 2023 financial guidelines as issued on July 13, 2022 for revenue, adjusted EBITDA and net capital expenditures.
+Cogeco Communications has also revised its capital intensity financial guidelines.
+Free cash flow projections remain the same as previously disclosed for both corporations.
+Cogeco and Cogeco Communications expect a reduction in revenue growth rates, driven by a lower customer base than expected in Ohio, and to a lesser extent, by the current economic conditions which are impacting customers' discretionary spending, especially for the Corporation's entry-level services, and by increasing competition.
+Cogeco and Cogeco Communications have initiated several cost optimization initiatives in order to minimize the revenue impact on adjusted EBITDA, and with a prudent cash management strategy, net capital expenditures are expected to be lower than under the previous financial guidelines.

-The Corporation presents its fiscal 2023 revised financial guidelines on a constant currency basis and believes this presentation enables an improved understanding of the Corporation's underlying financial performance, undistorted by the effects of changes in foreign currency rates.
+The Corporation presents its fiscal 2023 revised financial guidelines and those of Cogeco Communications on a constant currency basis and believes this presentation enables an improved understanding of the Corporation's underlying financial performance, undistorted by the effects of changes in foreign currency rates.
 Measures on a constant currency basis are considered non-IFRS financial measures and ratios, and do not have any standardized meaning prescribed by IFRS and therefore, may not be comparable to similar measures presented by other companies.
 The financial guidelines exclude the impact from other possible business acquisitions and do not take into consideration unusual adjustments that could result from regulatory environment changes or unforeseeable non-recurring items.